MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/replicate-data-microsoft-azure-sql-database.md

 - The entities that will be added to the Export Profile must be enabled with change tracking.
 To ensure a standard or custom entity can be synchronized go to **Customization** > **Customize the System**, and then click the entity.
 On the **General** tab make sure the **Change Tracking** option under the **Data Services** section is enabled.

-- You must have the System Administrator security role in the instance of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps .
+- You must have the System Administrator security role in the instance of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps.

 ### Web browser
  Enable pop-ups for the domain https://discovery.crmreplication.azure.net/ in your web browser.
 This is required for auto-sign in when you navigate to Settings > Data Export.